-Law .
-Universal .- Men and women are constantly
+Law Universal.-Men and women are constantly

+prone to forget that the domain of law is universal.
 Nothing comes by chance.
 The revolutions of the planets, studied by the aid of the telescope; and the gyrations of the atoms, seen only by the eye of science, are alike examples of the controlling influence of law.
 Notwithstanding this sad ignorance and the disregard of this vitally important subject, the effects of law are only too clearly manifested in the crowds of wretched human beings with which the world is thronged.
 An old writer sagely remarks, "It is the greatest part of human felicity to be well born;" nevertheless, it is the sad misfortune of by far the greater portion of humanity to be deprived of this inestimable "felicity."